Integrating vocational training into the challenges of the industry of the future

 As part of the Chair project, we have integrated vocational education and training (VET) organisations.
 We are offering days dedicated to training in Industry 5.0, adopting an innovative teaching approach based on scripting and the integration of serious games in real environments, such as teaching factories.
 The aim is to meet the needs of both initial vocational training and continuing education.

-Publications associated with the project : In progress
+Publications associated with the project :

 Planification : February 2024 – June 2026